mkuthan/mkuthan.github.io/source/_posts/2017-11-02-kafka-streams-dsl-vs-processor-api.markdown

 It gives 4k messages per second and 4MB traffic-in overhead, not more.

 **28k** instead of **112k** messages per second and **20MB** instead of **152MB** traffic-in in total.
-Noticeable difference between Processor API and DSL topology versions, if we keep in mind that enrichment results are almost identical to results from DSL version.
+It is a noticeable difference between Processor API and DSL topology versions, especially if we keep in mind that enrichment results are almost identical to results from DSL version.

 ## Summary